manishkatyan/bbb-scalelite/README.md

 # scalelite-run
 An easy-to-follow step-by-step process to install Scalelite load balancer for BigBlueButton

+To learn more about Scalelite, check-out [the official repository](https://github.com/blindsidenetworks/scalelite).

 ## Minimum Server Requirements

 For the Scalelite Server, the minimum recommended server requirements are: